pohlm01/master-thesis/2_preliminaries.typ

 // This section provides a short overview of the @pq signatures available today.
 // It helps with understanding size and performance considerations later on.

-@pq_signature_comp shows a comparison of @ecdsa and #gls("rsa", long: false)-2048 as classical signature schemes and the @pq signature schemes selected by the @nist for standardization.
+@tab:pq_signature_comp shows a comparison of @ecdsa and #gls("rsa", long: false)-2048 as classical signature schemes and the @pq signature schemes selected by the @nist for standardization.
 @mldsa was known as #box[CRYSTALS]-Dilithium and @nist standardized it as FIPS 204 in 2024, together with the @slhdsa as FIPS 205 @fips_204 @fips_205.
 A @nist draft for the @fndsa is expected in late 2024.